Acacia implexa: Description

 Dust from the pods can irritate the eyes and nose.
 It has wood similar to and is often mistaken with Acacia melanoxylon.

 Taxonomy and naming

 The species was first formally described by the botanist George Bentham in 1842 as part of the work Notes on Mimoseae, with a synopsis of species as published in the London Journal of Botany.
 It was reclassified as Racosperma implexum by Leslie Pedley in 1987 and transferred back into its original genus in 2006.
 The only other synonym is Acacia implexa var. implexa.

 The Wiradjuri people of New South Wales use the name Gidya.

 Distribution

 It is widespread in eastern Australia from central coastal Queensland to southern Victoria, with outlying populations on the Atherton Tableland in northern Queensland and Tasmania's King Island.

-The tree is commonly found on fertile plains and in hilly country it is usually part of open forest communities and grows in shallow drier sandy and clay soils.
+The tree is commonly found on fertile plains and in hilly country, where it is usually part of open forest communities and grows in shallow, drier sandy and clay soils.